Laura-ElenaComanac/Laura-ElenaComanac/README.md

 ## Hi! :wave: I'm Laura

-Check out my website made using UX/UI Design: https://laura-elenacomanac.github.io/
+Here is my website: https://laura-elenacomanac.github.io/

 I am a UX/UI Designer with a frontend background.
 Graduated from Human-Computer Interaction classes with a Master's in Software Engineering.